Wynnewood, Oklahoma

 Wynnewood (/ˈwɪniwʊd/ WIH-nee-wood) is a city in Garvin County, Oklahoma, United States.
 It is 67 mi south of Oklahoma City.
-The population was 2,212 at the 2010 U.S. census, compared to 2,367 in 2000.
+The population was 1,927 at the time of the 2020 census.
 Located in what was then the Chickasaw Nation of Indian Territory, it began as a village called "Walner" in 1886, on the proposed route of the Gulf, Colorado and Santa Fe Railway.
 Railroad workers from Pennsylvania named the community for Wynnewood, a community outside of Philadelphia.
 The name became official on April 6, 1887.

 History

 At the time of its founding, Wynnewood was located in Pickens County, Chickasaw Nation.

 Wynnewood quickly became a market town for the surrounding area.
 In 1887, Presbyterian missionary Mary Semple Hotchkins moved her school for Chickasaw children from Cherokee Town to Wynnewood.
 In 1901, local citizens paid for building Indianola College.
 A promotional brochure published in 1907 called Wynnewood "the Queen City of the Famous Washita Valley."
 It could soon boast of having an opera house, electric lights, telephones, and the thirty-room Eskridge Hotel.

 The Eskridge Hotel continued in business until 1970, when it closed for good.
 In 1973, the Wynnewood Historical Society bought the three-story structure and converted it into a museum of local history.
 Hotel rooms have been decorated to depict life in Oklahoma during the late 19th century and early 20th century.
-In 1978, the former hotel was added to the National Register of Historic Places (NRHP).
+In 1978, the former hotel was added to the National Register of Historic Places listings in Garvin County, Oklahoma, where it now resides along with Wynnewood’s Hargis-Mitchell-Cochran House and its Moore-Settle House.
+On May 9, 2016, an EF4 tornado impacted the town.